prologin/camisole/doc/index.rst

 - Online compiler/interpreter websites.

 |project| handles all major languages, and can be easily extended to support
 more.
-The current supported languages are:
+The built-in languages are:

 .. camisole-language-list::

-Communication with the |project| engine relies on a simple HTTP + JSON API.
+Communication with the |project| engine relies on a simple HTTP API with JSON or MessagePack_ serialization.

 You can contribute to the project development on GitHub_ by reporting issues, making suggestions or opening pull requests.

+Check out :ref:`quickstart` for a quick outlook of |project| features and usage.

 Contents
 --------